Burberry boss replaced as firm warns over first-half losses amid slump in sales

 Burberry made the unexpected announcement as it warned it will record a first-half operating loss if retail sales continue to fall at the current pace, having plunged by 21% on a same-store basis in its first quarter to June 29.

-It said full-year earnings will also be lower than expected, and suspended its dividend.
+It said full-year earnings will also be lower than expected, and suspended its dividend, sending shares down more than 11% soon after market opening on Monday.

 Chairman Gerry Murphy said it is a "disappointing" performance but insisted the group is taking "decisive action" to turn round flagging sales.